galaxyproject/training-material/topics/teaching/tutorials/learner_participation_engagement/tutorial.md

 **There is not "the" ideal teaching technique nor the "most effective" teaching technique.**

-You may remember from the Nichols' steps of curriculum design, that it is essential that you align learning experiences to the learning outcomes of your course.
+You may remember from the [Nichols' steps of curriculum design](), that it is **essential that you align learning experiences to the learning outcomes** of your course.
 In other words, for each LO, you should identify the learning experience(s) that will best support the achievement of the LO.

-More in general, to decide how to teach and choose the most appropriate learning experience(s), you may use three criteria:
+More generally, to decide how to teach and choose the **most appropriate learning experience(s)**, you may use **three criteria**:
-- What is your purpose / goal (is it to inspire learners? is it to ensure they will remember a concept?)
+- What is your **purpose / goal** (is it to inspire learners? is it to ensure they will remember a concept?)
-- The Bloom's level at which you intend to teach (a specific topic; this may change from topic to topic)
+- The **Bloom's level** at which you intend to teach (a specific topic; this may change from topic to topic)
-- The learning outcome(s) the learning experience is designed for
+- The **learning outcome(s)** the learning experience is designed for

-   A lecture is not suitable to teach learners implement an algorithm.
+   For example, a lecture is not suitable to teach learners implement an algorithm.
 It may show how to do it, so that they may be able to describe how to do it, but if you want them to be able to do it, you will have to choose a learning experience where learners will have the chance to practice algorithm implementation.

-Inspired by Eric Mazur and the idea of active learning, {% cite via2020course %} summarized some teaching practices that you may wish to implement in your lessons:
+Inspired by Eric Mazur and the idea of active learning, {% cite via2020course %} created this useful table to reinforce the concepts discussed in previously and provide with criteria to choose the **most suitable learning experience(s) for the Bloom's level, TG(s) and LO(s)**:

 | Learning experience | Highest Bloom's levels supported | Example TG(s) _"This LE will allow me to..."_                                                                                                                       | Example LO(s) _"Learners will be able to..."_                                                                                 |
 | ------------------- | -------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |